Homepage / AuNP Research Blog / Gold Nanoparticle Cancer Research News #3

 Subscribe to this Blog

-For the last six-years, this guide has tried to help people understand how gold nanoparticles offer a better way to treat cancer than the methods we are currently using.
+For the last six years, this guide has tried to help people understand how gold nanoparticles offer a better way to treat cancer than the methods commonly used today.

 Here's a glimpse into what you'll find in this issue.

-In the first article of this issue, a researcher reveals something very significant about chemotherapy drugs that few people know:
+In this article, a researcher reveals something very significant about chemotherapy drugs that few people know:

 "Getting chemotherapeutic drugs to penetrate tumors is very challenging, drugs tend to get pushed out of tumors rather than drawn in."
 Susan Clare - research associate professor of surgery at the Northwestern University Feinberg School of Medicine |

-Researchers are investigating a way to deliver high doses of chemo-drugs inside tumors by using a laser and gold nanoparticles to remotely trigger the release of FDA approved cancer drugs inside cancer cells in laboratory cultures.
+Researchers used a laser and gold nanoparticles to remotely trigger the release of FDA-approved cancer drugs inside cancer cells in laboratory cultures.

 "it could result in fewer side effects and potentially be used to treat many kinds of cancer."
 "For example, one of the drugs in the study, lapatinib, is part of a broad class of chemotherapies called tyrosine kinase inhibitors that target specific proteins linked to different types of cancer."
 "Other Federal Drug Administration-approved drugs in the class include imatinib (leukemia), gefitinib (breast, lung), erlotinib (lung, pancreatic), sunitinib (stomach, kidney) and sorafenib (liver, thyroid and kidney)."
 Researchers use gold nanoshells to effectively release cancer drugs inside tumors - News Medical Life Sciences |